adriancaprini/BluetoothProjectProposal-/index.md

 ### September 6, 2017

+Wrote the tech quiz.
 I Created my [repository](https://github.com/adriancaprini/BluetoothProjectProposal-).
 I choose the component that I am going to use to build my project which was the 16x2 LCD.
+I started to work on my project proposal.

 ### August 30, 2017